mongodb/mongodb-kubernetes/docs/dev/how-to-release.md

 Create a DOCSP ticket describing the tickets in the current [fixVersion](https://jira.mongodb.org/issues/?jql=project%20%3D%20CLOUDP%20AND%20component%20%3D%20Kubernetes%20AND%20status%20in%20(Resolved%2C%20Closed)%20and%20fixVersion%3D%20kube-next%20)

+If the DOCSP ticket has not been assigned by Wednesday, ask about it in the #docs channel.

-Ensure there is a link to our quay.io tags, and if there are any Medium or higher CSVs **include a section in the release notes**
+Ensure there is a link to our quay.io tags, and if there are any Medium or higher CVEs **include a section in the release notes**.

 ```
 A list of the packages installed, and any security vulnerabilities detected in our build process, are outlined here